lancedb/lance/docs/read_and_write.rst

 ~~~~~~~~~~~~~~~~

 S3 (and S3-compatible stores) have additional configuration options that configure
 authorization and S3-specific features (such as server-side encryption).
-Region
-is a required parameter.

 AWS credentials can be set in the environment variables ``AWS_ACCESS_KEY_ID``,
 ``AWS_SECRET_ACCESS_KEY``, and ``AWS_SESSION_TOKEN``.
 Alternatively, they can be